 Larry MacGuffie served 31 years as a classroom teacher, school psychologist, director of special services, director of Columbia Basin Alternative High School and superintendent of Ephrata School District before his retirement in 1997.
 Most recently,

-Larry represents Ephrata, Quincy, Soap Lake, Warden, and Wilson Creek School Districts, and began his service in 2007.
+Larry represents Coulee-Hartline, Ephrata, Soap Lake, Warden, Wilson Creek, and a portion of Mose Lake School District, and began his service in 2007.

 Mary Kunkle